mspnp/aks-fabrikam-dronedelivery/03-aad.md

 ## Steps

 > :book: The Fabrikam Drone Delivery Azure AD team requires all admin access to AKS clusters be security-group based.
-This applies to the new AKS cluster that is being built for the Drone Delivery application under the shipping business unit.
+This applies to the new AKS cluster that is being built for the Fabrikam Drone Delivery Shipping application under the shipping business unit.
 Kubernetes RBAC will be AAD-backed and access granted based on a user's identity or directory group membership.

 1. Query and save your Azure subscription tenant id